1. Purpose of policy

 1.1 The University is committed to providing a safe and secure learning environment across all its premises.
 Closed Circuit Television (CCTV) may be installed overtly at identified public locations as a strategic component of this commitment to community safety and crime prevention.
 Other security surveillance technologies, including but not limited to drones and body mounted cameras, may also be deployed as part of the overall security recordings program.

-1.2 The aim of the USC CCTV and Security Recordings program is to:
+1.2 The aim of the CCTV and Security Recordings program is to:

 - provide an effective means by which to deter and reduce crime in the monitored areas through an increased awareness of the possibility of detection and the apprehension of offenders;

-- enhance the USC Community’s general feeling of safety and security in regard to the areas being monitored;
+- enhance the University Community’s general feeling of safety and security in regard to the areas being monitored;

 - protect the University assets; and